 Workers’ Compensation: Restoring Your Earning Capacity

 If you are an injured worker with permanent restrictions, that may mean your company cannot rehire you.
-If your employer cannot take you back, you are entitled to benefits that will allow you to restore your earning capacity, including loss of earning capacity claim or a vocational retraining claim (depending on your type of injury).
+If your employer cannot take you back, you are entitled to benefits that will allow you to restore your earning capacity, including loss of earning capacity claim and/or a vocational retraining claim (depending on what body part you injured).

 “An injured worker can receive compensation for both permanent functional disability and permanent vocational disability (for certain types of injuries).
 Functional disability generally is determined by a treating practitioner, while vocational disability is assessed by vocational experts who understand the labor market.” – Attorneys and authors Tom and Charlie Domer, from their book, “Wisconsin Workers’ Compensation Law”